qbit529/calibre_mangadex_store_plugin/README.md

 - **Connection Throttling**: Fixed semaphore limits concurrent requests to avoid rate limiting (not configurable).
 - **CBZ Download**: Downloads chapters as CBZ archives.
 - **Metadata**: Embeds `ComicInfo.xml` and `ComicBookInfo` metadata in each CBZ.
-- **Auto-rotation**: Large panels are automatically rotatet 90 degrees for better viewing on kindle
+- **Auto-rotation**: Large panels are automatically rotated 90 degrees for better viewing on smaller ebook readers.

 ## Usage